misterfish/stick/README.md

 For extra performance you can also limit yourself to the manual style (see below).

+## ٭ a note on style ٭

+We recommend using a space before the parentheses of a function call.
+Admittedly it looks pretty strange at first, but you may find that it makes everything much clearer when you get used to it, in particular with the manual currying style.

+You might also want to check out a vertical alignment plugin.
+The author uses `vim-easy-align` by @junegunn.

 ## ٭ markers ٭

 	import { sprintfN, sprintf1, } from 'stick-js'